scottmuc/infrastructure/.github/ISSUE_TEMPLATE/raspberry-pi-repaving-template.md

   **note** check if the underlying Debian distribution is changing as this might result in some issues in the playbook execution.

-  The Bullseye 64-bit lite image seems to work for now.
+  The Bookworm 64-bit lite image seems to work for now. **note** as of `v1.8.4` of the Imager software, ensure to not select `no filtering` in the *Raspberry Pi Device* filter.

   [advanced-options]: https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options
 </details>